-Attendance at The Priory City of Lincoln Academy
+Attendance at The Priory Belvoir Academy

-Designated senior leader Name Claire Bramwell-Smith with overall responsibility for attendance Contact details 01522 882800 cbramwell@prioryacademies.co.uk Attendance Officer Name Troy Willcocks Attendance Officer Contact details Twillcocks@prioryacademies.co.uk Name Claire Bramwell-Smith Who to contact to discuss attendance support Role Assistant Headteacher Contact details cbramwell@prioryacademies.co.uk Start of academy day 8.30am End of academy day 3.00pm Register closing time AM Register 8.55am A pupil who arrives after the register has closed, will be marked as 'U'.
-PM A pupil who arrives after the register has closed, will be marked as 'U'.
-In order to request a leave of absence a parent must Complete 'Leave of absence form' (Appendix A) and submit to Mrs C Bramwell-Smith at generalenquiries@priorycity.co.uk In the event that your child is going to be absent, parents are expected to Contact the academy by phone before 8:30am.
-Please ring 01522 882800, select the option for reporting a student absence and leave a brief message.
-First day calling In the event that your child is absent from the academy, and the reason for their absence has not been communicated, you will receive contact from the academy on the first day of the child's absence.
-Contact will be made on each subsequent day of absence if a reason for absence has not been provided.
-This is by an In Touch text message before 10.00am daily.
+Designated senior leader Name Mr Jon Miller with overall responsibility for attendance Contact details jmiller@prioryacademies.co.uk Attendance Officer Name Jeanna Friel Attendance Officer Contact details Jfriel@prioryacademies.co.uk Name Jeanna Friel Who to contact to discuss attendance support Role Attendance Manager Contact details Jfriel@prioryacademies.co.uk Start of academy day 8.45am End of academy day 3.05pm Register closing time AM Register 09.15 A pupil who arrives after the register has closed, will be marked as 'U'. riogiotor oroemig illino PM Register 13.05 A pupil who arrives after the register had closed, will be marked as 'U'.
+In order to request a leave of absence a parent must Complete 'Leave of absence form' (Appendix A) and submit to Mr L S Newton - Headteacher Telephone the main academy office on 01949 844920 before 9.00am, each day your child is absent.
+Choose the option to report a student absence and leave your child's name, tutor group and reason for absence.
+In the event that your child is going to be absent, parents are expected to First day calling In the event that your child is absent from the academy, and the reason for their absence has not been communicated, you will receive contact from the academy on the first day by telephone before 10am.
+Contact will be made on each subsequent day of absence, if a reason for absence has not been provided.
+Unexplained absences If your child has been absent and the academy has been unable to obtain a reason for their absence, then we will continue to ring on a daily basis and/or contact